Business Report and Sales

 Only thereafter comes our task, as a commercial enterprise, to maintain normal operations wherever possible.
 We are making every effort to overcome the existing challenges together with our employees and market partners and remain confident that we will succeed in this task in the mid-term.

 In the short-term, however, and this should be equally open and clear, we are all facing noticeable economic effects of the Corona pandemic.
 We must prepare ourselves for this.
 Our employees are showing enormous flexibility and solidarity in this situation and have so far used our customer-oriented working hours to achieve the necessary capacity adjustments.

 Our owners are also actively supporting Hansgrohe.
 At the Annual General Meeting, for example, it was agreed that the dividend for the 2019 financial year will be retained on a pro-rata basis in order to be prepared for the effects of the Corona crisis.
 In conjunction with our already strong equity ratio, which now stands at around 59 percent, Hansgrohe is thus extremely well positioned.

-We can and will continue to invest in our future; for example, in the development of new products for the ISH trade fair in Frankfurt 2021.
+We can and will continue to invest in our future; for example, in the development of new products.
 At Hansgrohe, we have together set the course to emerge stronger from this crisis.

 All important key figures and information on the business development of the Hansgrohe Group in the 2019 financial year can be found in the current business report.